wille/cry/README.md

 # This program does not

 - Demand any money from the user.
-It simply encrypts the amount of files specified in [config.go](config.go) constant `ProcessMax` and sends it to the server
+It simply encrypts the amount of files specified in [config.go](config.go) constant `ProcessMax` and sends it to the server.
+Encrypt your files and store your encryption key on your server.

 # Legal Warning